stellarshenson/jupyterlab_doc_reader_extension/README.md

 pip install jupyterlab_doc_reader_extension
 ```

-All required Python dependencies (python-docx, reportlab) will be installed automatically.
+All required Python dependencies (python-docx, python-pptx, reportlab, Pillow) will be installed automatically.

 ## Usage

-Once installed, simply click on any `.docx`, `.doc`, or `.rtf` file in the JupyterLab file browser.
+Once installed, simply click on any `.docx`, `.doc`, `.rtf`, `.pptx`, or `.ppt` file in the JupyterLab file browser.
 The extension will automatically:
 1. Convert the document to PDF on the server
 2. Stream the PDF to your browser
 3. Display it in a dedicated viewer tab